deoren/notes/golang/golang.md

       to supply a variable.
     - Useful to indicate that you do not care about a return value from a function.
+- `name ...type` represents a variadic parameter named "name" of a specific type.
+This allows an arbitrary number of arguments to be passed to a function of that type.
+Only one variadic parameter is allow per function.

 ## Scope